jlbarrera/aws-launcher/README.md

 ## Notes:

+- New Wordpress instances are based in WordPress powered by Bitnami (HVM) (ami-917d10e2)
+- New instances are deployed in t2.micro
+- Security group used are WordPress powered by Bitnami -HVM--4-5-3-0-r15 on Ubuntu 14-04-3-AutogenByAWSMP- (sg-6972430e)
+- KeyName used are "wordpress-aws"
 - Only 1 active instance is allowed (using free tier amazon)
 - User must be logged through Amazon